 “My experiment gives me the feeling of individuality.”
 Sobhy Guirguis

 Although he was acknowledged during his lifetime and a one-floor museum dedicated to his sculptures in Alexandria was inaugurated in 1992, Sobhy Guirguis nevertheless remained discreet.
 Instead, he chose to be away from the limelight of honors and awards, opting to spend his time inquiring and producing.
-Until the last day, he showed an indefatigable commitment to artistic creation, and broke through the circle of the Egyptian avant-garde.
+Until the last day, he showed an indefatigable commitment to artistic creation and broke through the circle of the Egyptian avant-garde.

-Isolated between his apartment and studios located in the same building in popular downtown Cairo between Boulaq and Shobra, Sobhy Guirguis was probably the most truthful Egyptian artist of the twentieth-century Egypt.
+Isolated between his apartment and studios in the same building in popular downtown Cairo between Boulaq and Shobra, Sobhy Guirguis was probably the most truthful Egyptian artist of twentieth-century Egypt.
 His best works take you to the limit of your capacity to be moved by art.

-The late painter, art critic and poet Ahmed Fouad Selim linked Sobhy Guirguis to a few artists such as the English sculptor Anthony Caro, the Welsh sculptor Barry Flanagan, the German painter and sculptor Penck, Italian painter Enzo Cucci and American painter Jean Michel Basquiat.
+The late painter, art critic, and poet Ahmed Fouad Selim linked Sobhy Guirguis to a few artists such as the English sculptor Anthony Caro, the Welsh sculptor Barry Flanagan, the German painter sculptor Penck, Italian painter Enzo Cucci and American painter Jean Michel Basquiat.
 Other critics compared Guirguis’ linear works with Alberto Giacometti.
 Nonetheless, Sobhy Guirguis resembles no one else as he crudely assembled human emotions into sculpture using neo-primitivist imagery of human figures.
-His art is predominantly naïve in the sense that inspiration springs directly from emotions triggered by his past growing up as a child in a family passionate about Arabic music and his altruistic eagerness to give, as a solitary and withdrawn man.
+His art is predominantly naïve in the sense that inspiration springs directly from emotions triggered by his past growing up as a child in a family passionate about Arabic music and his altruistic eagerness to give as a solitary and withdrawn man.
 Being part of this whole humanity, he felt a tremendous responsibility and was disturbed by what had become of it.

-“These works (by Sobhy Guirguis) unveil an authentic genuine genius” wrote Makram Henein, critic, author and founder of Al-Ahram newspaper’s art section in 1992.
+“These works (by Sobhy Guirguis) unveil an authentic genuine genius,” wrote Makram Henein, critic, author, and founder of Al-Ahram newspaper’s art section in 1992.